MarcoIeni/release-plz/website/docs/config.md

 Examples:

 - `{ pattern = "#(\\d+)", href = "https://github.com/orhun/git-cliff/issues/$1"}`
   - Extract all GitLab issues and PRs and generate URLs linking to them.
   The link text will be the matching pattern.
 - `{ pattern = "RFC(\\d+)", text = "ietf-rfc$1", href = "https://datatracker.ietf.org/doc/html/rfc$1"}`,
   - Extract mentions of IETF RFCs and generate URLs linking to them.
 It also rewrites the text as "ietf-rfc...".

 These extracted links can be used in the [body](#the-body-field) with the `commits.links` variable.

-#### The `commit_parsers` field